 It is important to note that PIDs will, at times. need to be updated following the initiation of the project.
-This can be addressed via a project amendment form.
+This can be addressed via a project amendment form (see implementation section).

-The PID must be certified by the industry partner and be approved by both the project team also the relevant governance committee(s) - see page 27 for further details.
+The PID must be approved by not only the project team, but also the relevant governance committee(s) - see page 25 for further details).